-The Department of Psychological & Brain Sciences trains graduate students who are interested in becoming the next generation of academic researchers and educators in psychological and brain sciences.
-Graduate study may be undertaken in the following general areas: Behavior, Brain, & Cognition; Clinical Psychology; Aging & Development; and Social & Personality Psychology.
-The traditions of Washington University and the department encourage interdisciplinary graduate study, both between the sub-fields of psychological and brain sciences and with other disciplines.
-Therefore, whereas students must affiliate with at least one of the areas within psychological and brain sciences, they are frequently affiliated with multiple areas within psychological and brain sciences.
-Further, many graduate students in Psychological & Brain Sciences also engage in interdisciplinary training and research.
-For example, opportunities for cross-disciplinary training and research are available in the Division of Biology and Biomedical Sciences (e.g., neuroscience and genetics); in the programs of Linguistics and of Cognitive, Computational, and Systems Neuroscience; in African-American Studies; and in Philosophy-Neuroscience-Psychology, as well as in several departments in the Schools of Medicine and Engineering.
+The Department of Psychological & Brain Sciences teaches graduate students who are interested in becoming the next generation of academic researchers and educators in psychological and brain sciences.
+Graduate study may be undertaken in the following general areas: Behavior, Brain & Cognition; Clinical Psychology; Aging & Development; and Social & Personality Psychology.
+The traditions of Washington University and the department encourage interdisciplinary graduate study, both between the subfields of psychological and brain sciences and across other disciplines.
+Therefore, although students must affiliate with at least one of the areas within psychological and brain sciences, they are frequently affiliated with multiple areas within the field.
+In addition, many graduate students in the department also engage in interdisciplinary learning, scholarship and research.
+For example, cross-disciplinary opportunities and research are available in the Division of Biology and Biomedical Sciences (e.g., neuroscience, genetics); in the programs of Linguistics and of Cognitive, Computational, and Systems Neuroscience; in African-American Studies; and in Philosophy-Neuroscience-Psychology, as well as in several departments in the School of Medicine and McKelvey School of Engineering.

 - Attend a 1-credit (one hour per week) seminar on research ethics.
 This typically happens during the fall semester of a student's first or second year in the program.